-And by the tale passed on generations, the door gate to the kingdom of the Queen lies in Parangtritis beach.
+And by the tale passed on through generations, the door gate to the kingdom of the Queen lies on Parangtritis beach.
 It’s not a coincidence that Yogyakarta’s Palace held a special ceremony once a year on the beach.
-Offerings from food, livestock to fruit were thrown into the sea in the name of the King.
+Offerings from food and livestock to fruit were thrown into the sea in the name of the King.

 Parangtritis Beach Entrance Fee

 There’s a retribution fee of Rp10.000 per visitor to get to the beach area.
 Parking costs Rp3.000 for motorcycles and Rp10.000 for cars.
 ATV ride is Rp100.000 for a half and an hour ride while horse carriage price starts from Rp50.000 for a round trip.

 |Parangtritis Beach Entrance Fee|